niklases/PyPEF/README.md

 Other well-performing zero-shot prediction methods with available source code can be obtained from the ProteinGym [repository](https://github.com/OATML-Markslab/ProteinGym) and [website](https://proteingym.org/) that provide a more detailed overview of available methods and achieved performances (as well as many benchmark data sets).

 The performance of the GREMLIN model used is shown in the following for predicting single substitution effects (blue), including Hybrid model performances with N_Train = {100, 200, 1000}.
-Hybrid GREMLIN-LLM low-N-tuned models using [ESM](https://github.com/facebookresearch/esm) and [ProSST](https://github.com/ai4protein/ProSST) achieved increased performances compared to the pure DCA-tuned hybrid model for ProteinGym datasets tested using the scripts located at [scripts/ProteinGym_runs](scripts/ProteinGym_runs):
+Hybrid GREMLIN-PLM low-N-tuned models using [ESM](https://github.com/facebookresearch/esm) and [ProSST](https://github.com/ai4protein/ProSST) achieved increased performances compared to the pure DCA-tuned hybrid model for ProteinGym datasets tested using the scripts located at [scripts/ProteinGym_runs](scripts/ProteinGym_runs):

 <p align="center">
     <img src=".github/imgs/mut_performance_violin.png" alt="drawing" width="750"/>